Sotatek-HungNguyen14/notex-doc/docs/setting/manage_recordings_page.md

 - **Server maintenance**: Temporary service interruptions affecting AI processing
 - **Solution**: Verify credits and connectivity, then retry after a few minutes

+---
-**Q: Sharing recordings doesn't work with certain apps.**
+### Sharing recordings doesn't work with certain apps.**
-A: Sharing compatibility depends on:
+Sharing compatibility depends on:

 - Target app's supported file formats (not all apps accept .m4a files)
 - File size limitations of receiving applications
 - Device sharing permissions and restrictions
 - **Solution**: Try sharing with different apps or convert audio format if needed

+---
-**Q: Deleted recordings still appear in the list.**
+### Deleted recordings still appear in the list.**
-A: Persistent recordings after deletion suggest:
+Persistent recordings after deletion suggest:

 - App cache not properly updated
 - File system delays in removing files
 - **Solution**: Pull down to refresh the list or restart the app to update the display

+---
-**Q: I accidentally deleted an important recording.
+### I accidentally deleted an important recording.
 Can I recover it?**
-A: Recovery options are limited:
+Recovery options are limited:

 - **Local backups**: Check if you have device backups that include app data
 - **Cloud storage**: If the recording was previously processed into a note, the note may still exist
 - **No built-in recovery**: The app doesn't maintain deleted file recovery systems
 - **Prevention**: Consider sharing important recordings to external storage before deletion

+---
 **Failed Recordings & Processing**

-**Q: What does the red indicator on some recordings mean?**
+### What does the red indicator on some recordings mean?**
-A: Red indicators identify recordings with failed processing:
+Red indicators identify recordings with failed processing:

 - Upload to server failed due to connectivity issues
 - AI processing encountered errors during transcription
 - Insufficient credits when attempting to create notes
 - File corruption preventing successful processing

+---
-**Q: How do I fix recordings that show as failed?**
+### How do I fix recordings that show as failed?**
-A: Failed recording recovery options:
+Failed recording recovery options:

 1. Tap the three-dot menu and select "Regenerate"
 2. Ensure stable internet connectivity before retrying
 3. Verify sufficient AI processing credits in your account
 4. If regeneration fails repeatedly, try sharing the file instead

+---
-**Q: Can I prevent recordings from failing in the future?**
+### Can I prevent recordings from failing in the future?**
-A: Minimize processing failures by:
+Minimize processing failures by:

 - Maintaining stable internet connectivity during recording and processing
 - Monitoring available AI credits before creating new recordings
 - Avoiding interruption of the upload and processing workflow
 - Recording in quiet environments to improve AI transcription accuracy

+---
 **Storage & Performance**

-**Q: How much storage space do recordings typically use?**
+### How much storage space do recordings typically use?**
-A: Storage consumption varies by:
+Storage consumption varies by:

 - Recording length (approximately 1MB per minute of audio)
 - Quality settings (app uses optimized compression)
 - File format efficiency (M4A provides good compression)
 - **Management**: Regularly delete unnecessary recordings to maintain available storage

+---
-**Q: Do recordings sync across multiple devices?**
+### Do recordings sync across multiple devices?**
-A: Local recordings are device-specific:
+Local recordings are device-specific:

 - Recordings don't automatically sync between devices
 - Cloud processing creates notes that sync across devices
 - **Cross-device access**: Use the regenerate function to create synced notes from recordings

+---
-**Q: What happens to recordings when I reinstall the app?**
+### What happens to recordings when I reinstall the app?**
-A: App reinstallation affects local recordings:
+App reinstallation affects local recordings:

 - All local recordings are permanently deleted during app removal
 - Cloud-processed notes remain accessible after reinstalling
 - **Backup strategy**: Share important recordings to external storage before reinstalling

+---
 **Technical & Advanced Issues**

-**Q: Can I change the audio format or quality of recordings?**
+### Can I change the audio format or quality of recordings?**
-A: Audio format specifications:
+Audio format specifications:

 - All recordings use M4A format with AAC compression
 - Quality settings are optimized for balance between file size and clarity
 - Format cannot be changed within the app
 - **External conversion**: Use third-party apps for format conversion if needed

+---
-**Q: Why do some recordings have different file sizes despite similar lengths?**
+### Why do some recordings have different file sizes despite similar lengths?**
-A: File size variations result from:
+File size variations result from:

 - Recording environment noise levels (more noise = larger files)
 - Audio complexity and dynamic range
 - Compression efficiency variations
 - **Normal behavior**: File size differences are expected and don't indicate problems

+---
 **Support & Escalation**

-**Q: Who should I contact if Manage Recordings issues persist?**
+### Who should I contact if Manage Recordings issues persist?**
-A: Contact support through:
+Contact support through:

 - **Email**: hello@notexapp.com (24/7 response within 24 hours)
 - **In-app support**: Settings → Contact Support (includes automatic diagnostic information)
 - **Live chat**: Available during business hours for technical recording issues

+---
-**Q: What information should I provide when reporting Manage Recordings problems?**
+### What information should I provide when reporting Manage Recordings problems?**
-A: Include:
+Include:

 - Device model and operating system version
 - App version number and last update date